 Most of us did not train as designers.
 I started as a computer science student; the others started with many different degrees and jobs.
 Later, we all turned to design because we realized we really love doing it.

 During my hiring interviews I learned the best UX people come self-taught.
 Like we do, they realize they love to do design.
-They do it just for fun at the beginning, then it turns into a profession for them.
+Based on their answers to our UX designer interview questions, it becomes apparent that they first do it just for fun at the beginning, then it turns into a profession for them.

 The self-taught learn quickly.
 They naturally strive to improve themselves, trying new tools and methods all the time and reading a lot in their fields.
 They really have a passion for UX, often much more capable than people who have design or UX degrees.